oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 * just before the registration form is rendered to HTML
 * just before the registration form footer is rendered to HTML

-You may set custom markers or change exisitng values for markers in the header and footer hooks.
+You may set custom markers or change existing values for markers in the header and footer hooks.
 See also :file:`Classes/Frontend/DefaultController.php` for available properties and methods.

 The registration form is rendered by the builder class in :file:`Classes/Frontend/RegistrationForm.php`.
 It handles the registration or unregistration in 1 or 2 pages according to configuraton.
 Depending on the page shown, the previously entered values and if it is an unregistration or not the values in the form may be set or not.
-If you add custom fields to the form you also need to handle storage and retrieval in DB for them according to the page / state of the (un)registration process as well as validation via `mkforms`.
+If you add custom fields to the form you also need to handle storage and retrieval in DB for them according to the page/state of the (un)registration process as well as validation via `mkforms`.

 Register your class that implements :php:`\OliverKlee\Seminars\Hooks\Interfaces\SeminarRegistrationForm`